-It is really hard to use crutches.
+It is really hard to be on crutches.
 Your triceps burn constantly.
 You can’t carry anything in your hands.
 I was very worried about falling.
 I live in a third-floor walkup, so the last thing I did every day was climb two flights of stairs.
 (How?
 One hand on the railing, one hand on the crutches, then jump.)

 Oddly, I felt more comfortable in some ways while on crutches than I do while healthy.
 On crutches, it was obvious what the current focus was at any given point: learn to use crutches; avoid falling down; manage medication; go to physical therapy.
 When healthy, I constantly think that I’m about to start working out harder than I currently do.
 (I think I’m not the only one who does this.)
-It was in some ways simpler to think, “Nothing about my fitness routine is going to change for at least twelve weeks.
+It was in some ways easier to think, “Nothing about my fitness routine is going to change for at least twelve weeks.
 All I need to do is work on my knee.”